lucid-brndmg/cyclone-online-editor/README.md

 Reference documents are simple documents that describes the language components such as keywords, operators or compiler options.
 These documents will be displayed when:

-- User is at playground's reference panel, and user could visit all reference documents
+- User is at editor's reference panel, and user could visit all reference documents
 - User's mouse is hovering on some keyword, identifier or operator on the editor, and the document (if exists) will be popped up for user to examine its info (like VSCode)

 These documents are separated by categories which named by *groups* inside manifest.
 A group is just a folder containing markdown files that describes a certain keyword.
 For example, 'Builtin Functions' could be a group, and each builtin function should be a separate Markdown document.